-When in doubt, play it safe and cite it!
+When in doubt, cite it!

 Comprehensive and clearly organized, examples provided for a variety of source types.